-Take Care Philodendron Martianum – As a part of native Brazil, Philodendron Martianum is one of foliage plants you need to have at your home especially if you do not want to bother giving it lots of attention.
-Yet, to be nicely shaped with chubby petioles, at least you need to show your love by implementing some basic ways to take care of this plant.
+Take Care Philodendron Martianum – As a native of Brazil, Philodendron Martianum is one of the foliage plants you need to have at your home, especially if you do not want to bother giving it lots of attention.
+Yet, to have nicely shaped leaves with chubby petioles, at least you need to show your love by implementing some basic ways to take care of this plant.

-Even though Philodendron is categorized as a slow-growing plant, it can still reach a height of more than 100 cm when they become adults.
-Its characteristic can be seen through leathery leaves and fat petioles with a brighter green color in the bottom part.
-This plant can grow beautifully in a rosette form coloured in a shiny dark green.
+Even though Philodendron is categorized as a slow-growing plant, it can still reach a height of more than 100 cm when it becomes an adult.
+Its distinctive features are leathery leaves and fat petioles, with a brighter green color in the lower part.
+This plant can grow beautifully in a rosette form, colored a shiny dark green.

 You can buy rare tropical plants on labijo.id without need to pay a phytosanitary certificate!
 We provide it for free.

-Before you buy this plants, you need to know about how to take care Philodendron Martianum.
-First thing you need to know is original habitat.
-Being a plant family of Araceae, Philodendron martianum can be found mostly in the understory of rainforest trees.
+Before you buy these plants, you need to know how to take care of Philodendron martianum.
+The first thing you should learn is about the original habitat.
+Being a member of the Araceae plant family, Philodendron martianum can be found mostly in the understory of rainforest trees.

 Therefore, this tropical plant does not need direct sunlight to be well-grown.
-Instead, you could put this plant under a shady place or inside the house with the minimum light of the sun.
-The best indoor position will be near the window so that it can be exposed by the sun during dawn or dusk.
+Instead, place this plant in a shady area or inside the house with little to no sunlight.
+The best indoor position will be near the window so that it can be exposed to the sun at dawn or dusk.

-Some of the times you can put this under the sun, but better to not do this in the long run because it will scorch the leaves.
-To keep this plant alive during the winter, or if it happens that you live in the northern area, plant this in the pot so that you are able to bring it indoors and use artificial light as a replacement for sunlight.
+Some of the time, you can put this under the sun, but it’s better to not do this in the long run because it will scorch the leaves.
+To keep this plant alive during the winter, or if it happens that you live in the northern area, plant it in a pot so that you are able to bring it indoors and use artificial light as a replacement for sunlight.

-There are two ways to grow this Philo, plant it directly on the ground or put it on the pot.
-The best media to grow Philodendron martianum for the latter option is by using peat or aerated soil for the best result.
+There are two ways to grow this Philo, plant it directly on the ground or put it in a pot.
+The best media to grow Philodendron martianum for the latter option is peat or aerated soil for the best result.
 The consideration of Philo hating the drenched soil needs to be taken into account.
-Therefore, you should choose the media with fast drainage.
+Therefore, you should choose a medium with fast drainage.
 Additional brick or gravel could be another option too.

-Regarding its origin as a tropical place, it means that this Philo needs quite high humidity.
-It could be sometimes unavoidable to be in a low humidity level, which is acceptable for this plant.
+Because of its tropical origin, this philo requires a high level of humidity.
+It may be unavoidable at times to be at a low humidity level, which is acceptable for this plant.
 Still, maintaining its moisture is the key to letting it survive.
-Sometimes, you can wipe its leaves with a wet sponge so that it keeps fresh and looks beautiful.
+Sometimes, you can wipe its leaves with a wet sponge so that they stay fresh and look beautiful.